 We are now honored to be able to welcome you into our home after decades of building our reputation of superior in-home hospice care.

-The Center for Comfort Care and Healing, Regional Hospice and Palliative Care provides exceptional, convenient hospice care services 24 hours a day, 7 days a week inside your Monroe home or facility, and at our home.
+The Center for Comfort Care and Healing, Regional Hospice provides exceptional, convenient hospice care services 24 hours a day, 7 days a week inside your Monroe home or facility, and at our home.

 We design customized, individual care plans that meet each patient’s needs for pain management and symptom control that our physicians, registered nurses, social workers, chaplains, hospice care aides and trained hospice volunteers must follow.
 We also offer special services such as speech, physical and occupational therapy.